 How can TEACCH methods assist in the Agility classroom?

-I knew that I'd be having some epiphanies regarding Agility training when I attended a 3-day TEACCH seminar in the spring of 2019.
+I attended a 3-day TEACCH seminar in the spring of 2019, and was surprised to see that I could apply their teaching methods to my Agility classes.
 TEACCH is an organization based in North Carolina that focuses on individualized, structured teaching strategies for people with Autism.
 I loved their hands-on approach to the challenges of presenting information to learners and of course began to apply many of their ideas to the way I teach Agility Foundation classes.
 In this post, I'll talk about the changes I made after learning from the great folks leading the TEACCH seminar.
 In that light, let's talk about the Agility skill of Running Contacts!

 Contacts are taught in Agility classes to encourage lightning speed and accuracy from the dog as they execute the contact obstacles!

 Here's my old method of presenting Step 1, the "Get in the Box!" foundation exercise in my Contact Concentration class.
 In this example, my verbal instruction was